top of page

 Green bars represent youth (3-17) who are diagnosed with autism and red bars represent youth that are not diagnosed with autism

-For more information on each co-occurring condition, click one of the following
+For more information on a co-occurring condition, click one of the following

 References